ckeditor/ckeditor5/docs/installation/advanced/dll-builds-collaboration-features.md

 A DLL build of the editor consists of the following parts:

 * **Base DLL build**.
 It is a single JavaScript file that combines the contents of several core CKEditor&nbsp;5 packages: `utils`, `core`, `engine`, `ui`, `clipboard`, `enter`, `paragraph`, `select-all`, `typing`, `undo`, `upload`, `widget`, and `watchdog`.
-These packages are either the framework core, or are features used by nearly all editor installations.
-The build is available on NPM in `ckeditor5` package.
+These packages are either the framework core or are features used by nearly all editor installations.
+The build is available on npm in `ckeditor5` package.
 * **Base DLL build for CKEditor&nbsp;5 Collaboration Features**.
 It is a single JavaScript file that includes all necessary files for the collaboration features packages and extends the base DLL for CKEditor&nbsp;5.
-The build is available on NPM in `ckeditor5-collaboration` package.
+The build is available on npm in `ckeditor5-collaboration` package.
 * **DLL-compatible package builds**.
 Every package that is not a part of the base DLL builds, is built into a DLL-compatible JavaScript file.
 The CKEditor&nbsp;5 Collaboration Features DLL builds are available in this format as well.
-These DLLs are available on NPM in `@ckeditor/ckeditor5-[FEATURE_NAME]` packages.
+These DLLs are available on npm in `@ckeditor/ckeditor5-[FEATURE_NAME]` packages.

-In order to create an editor with collaboration features, you need to use the two base DLL builds plus a DLL-compatible package build for each plugin you would like to include.
+To create an editor with collaboration features, you need to use the two base DLL builds plus a DLL-compatible package build for each plugin you would like to include.

 ## Integrating CKEditor&nbsp;5 Collaboration Features as DLL builds

 The exact way to use a DLL build will depend on your system.
 Presented in this guide is the simplest method that uses the `<script>` tags.

-In order to run the editor, you need to load the necessary files (base DLL + CF base DLL + editor creator + features).
+To run the editor, you need to load the necessary files (base DLL + CF base DLL + editor creator + features).
 These files expose their content in the `CKEditor5` global, using the following format:

 ```
 CKEditor5.packageName.moduleName
 ```

 <info-box>
 	This guide uses the {@link features/watchdog watchdog feature} feature.
-You can also integrate the collaboration features without it, but it is strongly recommended to use the watchdog when the real-time collaboration is enabled.
+You can also integrate the collaboration features without it, but it is strongly recommended to use the watchdog when real-time collaboration is enabled.
 </info-box>

 Below is an example of an integration: